ideawu/icomet/docs/README.md

 __Long-polling__

+	icomet_cb([{type: "data", cname: "a", seq: "1", content: "a"}]);
 	icomet_cb({type: "data", cname: "a", seq: "1", content: "a"});

+When there are buffered messages attached with the channel, the response is as the first one, the parameter of the function call is an array of message objects.

+When a new message arrives, the response is as the second one, the parameter of the function call is the message object.

+Since the response if received, the request if finished, client must send another request.

 __Forever iframe__

 	<script>parent.icomet_cb({type: "data", cname: "a", seq: "0", content: "a"});</script>

+Each message(__old and new__) is responsed as a HTTP chunk, the chunk is a snipet of JavaScript code, the request is not finished, so client do not need to send another request.

 __Streaming(HTTP endless chunk)__

 	{type: "data", cname: "a", seq: "1", content: "a"}

+Each message(__old and new__) is responsed as a HTTP chunk, the request is not finished, so client do not need to send another request.

 __Parameters:__